Of all my travel adventures, the best thing I've ever done was a one year road trip around Australia. Yes, an entire year!

 Australia is the most incredible country for an epic road trip thanks to the diversity and sheer enormity.
 We saw vibrant cities as well as the vastness of the outback with miles and miles of flat red dust.
-We saw pristine beaches, dense rainforest and kangaroos, camels, koalas and dolphins.
+We saw pristine beaches (the Great Ocean Road is a must-see!), dense rainforest and kangaroos, camels, koalas and dolphins.
 We learnt to scuba dive and fish and met the most wonderful, friendly people along the way, many of whom we still call our friends today.

 Driving in Australia is pretty easy for us Brits.
 Australians also drive on the left and the road systems are simple with directions clearly signposted.
 When travelling between cities it’s difficult to get lost as it’s often one long road taking you from place to place.
 Melbourne can be a little trickier to navigate due to the tram system but you’ll quickly get the hang of it!

 If you’re planning on road tripping in Australia, here are some things to think about - besides travel insurance! - before you set out on your incredible journey!

 This one really comes down to how long you want your Australia road trip to last and how much flexibility you have.
 If you’re visiting for a month or less then it’s probably easiest to rent a vehicle.
 If you’re visiting for longer, you may wish to consider buying something as you could save yourself a lot of money.

 It’s worth considering that you’ll need a permanent address to buy a vehicle and it’s easiest to buy, sell and tax a vehicle all in the same state.